richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 # Set up IBM i Library Repository in GitHub, Cloning and Initializing from your IBM i Library
-This document describes the process of creating a new library repository in GitHub and then cloning it to uout IBM i system to be used with iForGit.
+This document describes the process of creating a new library repository in GitHub and then cloning it to your IBM i system to be used with iForGit.

 ## Steps
 -Create ssh public/private user key for each IBM i user who will be committing source to a repo.